 'I make contemporary oil and mixed-media paintings and drawings that explore random, surreal moments in our emotional, spiritual, sensual, geopolitical lives.

-For me making art is about simultaneously engaging in mind, body, spirit and physical spaces where seen and unseen worlds intermingle and fluctuate.
-During this process, I hope to experience many feelings and especially to ‘lie in the arms of my arms’.
-As I add and remove colour and texture, new environments emerge and are lost mirroring a condition of human existence.
-Concerned about a shiny, artificial, branded geopolitical world where the majority do not benefit, I eventually face an image that is both fragmenting and optimistic, like the beginning of something new yet familiar that had always existed, but was not previously noticed.
+For me, making art is about simultaneous engagement with external and internal worlds of the mind, body, spirit and physical spaces.
+The art surface is where seen and unseen worlds intermingle and fluctuate.
+I hope to experience many feelings and ideas and see new places and civilisations.
+This I can bring to the viewer.
+As I add and remove colour and texture, new environments emerge and are lost mirroring human existence.
+Concerned about a shiny, artificial, branded geopolitical world where the majority do not benefit, I eventually face an image that is both fragmenting and optimistic.
+It's like the beginning of something new yet familiar, that had always existed, but was not previously noticed.

 I work on the principle of the ‘death of the author’, once a work is made, what I have experienced and expressed is dead and the onlooker interacts with a blank canvas where a new world ebbs and flows’.